 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D C and the Canon 1D Mark IV?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D C:

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.